New costs for 2021

 - The transition to a periodic charge – namely for an initial 3-year period, renewable for further periods – is to provide researchers with more flexibility, and reflects research practice and also takes into account the request of provision of updated and new data from UK Biobank.

-These new Access Fees will be introduced during the course of Q2 2021 after the Access Management System re-opens (it is scheduled to close, in terms of reviewing new applications and change requests, in order to transition these arrangements on 1st April 2021).
+These new Access Fees were introduced on 1st April 2021.
 Please see the summary transitional arrangements section below as an outline on how this introduction may impact upon a particular application or submission.
 Further announcements and guidance will follow in due course as to the detailed transitional arrangements and their implementation.